-To date, neither we nor any other company has received regulatory approval to commence human clinical trials or to market therapeutics utilizing CRISPR/Cas9.
+To date, neither we nor any other company has received regulatory approval in the U.S. or EU to commence human clinical trials or to market therapeutics utilizing CRISPR/Cas9.
 The regulatory pathway for therapeutics such as those we are developing is unclear and the FDA and other regulatory authorities have not yet provided written guidance regarding preclinical or clinical studies or regulatory approval pathways for gene editing therapeutics.